kgillibrand/Module-Signing-Script/README.md

 3. Make sure you have followed all the preparation steps above.

-4. Run the script providing the modules file, private key file, and public key file as parameters, your modules will now be signed for all new kernels
+4. Run the script providing the modules file, private key file, and public key file as parameters, your modules will now be signed for all new kernels.
+Alternatively use the manual mode if the kernels you want signed are your current kernel or older.

 5. Set it up as a root cron job if you want